wikimedia/mediawiki-tools-cli/CI.md

 Continuous integration for this project is currently split between Wikimedia Gitlab shared runners and custom mwcli runners.

 The shared runners are used where possible.
-The custom mwcli runners are used when docker in docker is needed (integreation tests).
+The custom mwcli runners are used when docker in docker is needed (integration tests).

 This means that the FULL CI will NOT work for forks of this project, only for actual project branches.

 ## Custom runners

 There are currently 2 runners:
- - gitlab-runner-addshore-1013.mwcli.eqiad1.wikimedia.cloud
+ - gitlab-runner-addshore-1016.mwcli.eqiad1.wikimedia.cloud
- - gitlab-runner-addshore-1014.mwcli.eqiad1.wikimedia.cloud
+ - gitlab-runner-addshore-1017.mwcli.eqiad1.wikimedia.cloud

 ### Maintenance